-Understand Your Award
+Understand Your Offer

 Cal Lutheran has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 Please note all Federal Aid (loans and grants) requires a completed FAFSA application.

 California Lutheran University offers a variety of scholarship and institutional resources.
-The total combined amount of awarded institutional aid may not exceed the cost of tuition.
+The total combined amount of offered institutional aid may not exceed the cost of tuition.
 Student must be registered full-time and meet Satisfactory Academic Progress (SAP) standards in order to be eligible for any institutional aid.

 Presidential Scholarships recognize and reward graduating high school seniors in the top tier of CLU’s applicant pool who embody the University’s educational and leadership goals.
 The Presidential Scholarship is renewable for subsequent years.